 Because there's a gap between clicking an ad and loading a page.
 And for some accounts, that gap is enormous.
 I've audited accounts where 40-60% of paid clicks never resulted in a landing page view.
 The business owner had no idea.
 They were paying full price for clicks that vanished into thin air.

 The metric that catches this is called Click to Landing Page Rate.
 It's the percentage of your link clicks that actually result in a landing page view.
-And it's the first thing I check in any ad performance diagnosis because if this number is broken, nothing else matters.
+At Talk To Your CMO, it's the first thing we check in any ad performance diagnosis because if this number is broken, nothing else matters.

 Why Clicks Don't Always Equal Page Views